The Flexus Thin Client, High Speed Internet Programs Using 100% COBOL

 In such a situation, the advantages of the Thin Client outweigh the minor inconvenience a few client-side components.
 Additionally, most of the problems associated with managing client-side software are easily and quickly solved through the use of the Thin Client Automatic Version Control.

 In addition to version control, Thin Client has a number of other features to improve client/server operations.
 Chapter 4 discusses built in security features including user authentication and data encryption.
 Chapter 5 discusses data compression, connection and firewall issues, and browser plug-ins.
 Finally, Chapter 6 discusses a few important programming issues although most sp2-based programs that run in stand alone environment will run unchanged using Thin Client.

 The following diagrams depict how the Flexus Thin Client works.

-The sp2tccli.exe program submits a socket connection request to the application server machine which has been assigned the IP Address contained in the sp2.ini file.
+Figure 4 The sp2tccli.exe program submits a socket connection request to the application server machine which has been assigned the IP Address contained in the sp2.ini file.
+The request is

-A two-way communication between the COBOL application on the server and the COBOL sp2 or COBOL FormPrint client machine components continues until the end user terminates the application.
+Figure 8 A two-way communication between the COBOL application on the server and the COBOL sp2 or COBOL FormPrint client machine components continues until the end user

 Powerful Automatic Version Control Features

 One of the main problems with traditional client/server systems is distributing software to the clients and keeping that software up to date.
 Thin Client solves this problem for you because most of the software resides only on the server.
 However, before a client machine can be used for the first time, at least some software must be installed on it and that software may need to be updated at a future date.
 The Automatic Version Control facility makes this task a lot easier.

 This facility allows you to install or update files on the client machine using the server as the source.
 The files that might be updated are as follows:

 - Fonts file